 Swarthmore is a member of the American Parliamentary Debate Association (APDA), a circuit of colleges and universities located mainly on the East Coast.
 We always go to at least one tournament each week, though occasionally we’ll send teams to two different tournaments on the same weekend.
 Each tournament begins on a Friday afternoon and is usually finished early Saturday evening; it consists of 5 separate debate rounds, a party, a banquet, and quarter-final, semi-final, and final rounds.
-This year, Swat will send teams to numerous American tournaments, one Canadian tournament, the U.S National Championships, the North American Championships, the Cambridge University Intervarsity and the World Universities Debating Championships in Malaysia.
+This year, Swat will send teams to numerous American tournaments, Canadian tournaments, the U.S National Championships, the North American Championships, the Cambridge University Intervarsity and the World Universities Debating Championships in Mexico.
 In addition, we host a novice tournament in the fall and a regular APDA tournament in the spring every year.
 We last hosted the U.S. National Championships in 2010.

 Swarthmore doesn’t hold tryouts for new members; anyone is welcome and encouraged to join.
 You don’t even need to have previous experience with debating; in fact, many of our current members never participated in debate before coming to Swat!
 Thanks to the generous endowment from Amos J. Peaslee ’07 (1907, that is), the society is able to pay for all of the expenses of attending a tournament, and we even have our own van to take the team to tournaments each weekend.
 Although Swarthmore is smaller than most of the other colleges and universities on APDA, we are able to consistently field a large, well-respected, and successful debate team each year.
 To join the debate team, either come to one of our demo rounds, or simply come to one of our meetings!